Secure Filtering against Spatio-Temporal False Data Attacks under Asynchronous Sampling: Secure State Estimator

 \section{Secure State Estimator}

 In this section, we propose a secure state estimation algorithm against $p$-sparse spatio-temporal false data attacks introduced in Definition~\ref{def:attack}.
-Prior to the algorithm, we present an analysis of spatio-temporal attacks in the following subsection.
+Prior to the algorithm, we present an analysis of spatio-temporal attacks.